wp-plugins/dkoated-cta-buttons/readme.txt

 * <strong>width=""</strong>: If set, renders the button with a specific width
 * <strong>opennewwindow=""</strong>: Forces the link to open in a new window or in the same window.
 Choose from either "yes" or "no"
 * <strong>nofollow=""</strong>: Forces search engines to either follow the link or to ignore the link, thus not visiting the links URL
+* <strong>custom=""</strong>: Forces the button to be rendered in the colors specified in the admin panel

 == Installation ==
 You can either use the WordPress built-in installer and upgrader or you can install the plugin manually.

 <strong>Automatic Installation:</strong>

-* Search for 'DKOATED CTA Buttons' through the built-in Plugin menu in WordPress
+* Search for 'DKOATED CTA Buttons' through the built-in Plugin menu in WordPress<br />
 * Click on 'Install', then click on 'Activate' (or 'Activate plugin')

 <strong>Manual Installation:</strong>

-* Download the plugin and extract the Zip archive locally
+* Download the plugin and extract the Zip archive locally<br />

-* Upload the extracted folder 'dkoated-cta-buttons' to your '/wp-content/plugins/' directory
+* Upload the extracted folder 'dkoated-cta-buttons' to your '/wp-content/plugins/' directory<br />
 * Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==
 Visit <a href="http://DKOATED.com/dkoated-cta-buttons-wordpress-plugin/" title="DKOATED CTA Buttons Plugin for WordPress">DKOATED CTA Buttons WordPress plugin page</a> for screenshots and working demos.

 == Changelog ==
+= 1.2.0 =
+* New feature: Admin panel to set your own custom fallbacks (overriding default fallbacks for unspecified attributes)
+* New feature: Specify custom button colors in the admin panel and use them with the new attribute "custom" within the shortcode
+* Custom fallbacks always overrides default fallbacks

 = 1.1.1 =
 * Minified some more sourcecode for performance optimizations
 * Minified CSS for max. compatibility and performance optimization